 Warnings on tobacco products inform people of the health risks of smoking.
 They can help deter young people from taking up smoking and also help smokers to quit.
 However, to be effective, written warnings must be in large, clear text that stands out from the rest of the pack design.
 Pictorial warnings are more effective than text-only warnings and standardised packaging makes both types of warning more prominent.

 In the UK, “light” and “mild” descriptors have been banned since 2003, and pictorial health warnings have been compulsory since October 2008.
-From 20 May 2016 all cigarettes manufactured for sale throughout the European Union will be required to include pictorial warnings as a result of the Revised EU Tobacco Products Directive 2014 Annex II of the Directive includes the library of pictorial warnings.
+Since 20 May 2016 all cigarettes manufactured for sale throughout the European Union are now required to include pictorial warnings as a result of the Revised EU Tobacco Products Directive 2014 Annex II of the Directive includes the library of pictorial warnings.

 Article 11 of the Framework Convention on Tobacco Control requires nations that have ratified the treaty to ban the use of misleading descriptors such as “light” and “mild”, and introduce health warnings taking up a minimum of 30% of the main display area of the packaging.
 Formal guidelines were adopted at the Conference of the Parties in November 2008.